 If you’re missing a narrative, you’re not alone.
 Kevin Starr noticed our lack of explanation in 1975, in a monograph on early voyages he kindly reviewed.
 Many of its arcane sources — like Hakluyt’s Voyages, once closely circulated in special collections — now float freely in the electronic ether.
 We scroll the diaries of piratical explorers online in our kitchen.
 As much as we appreciate Kevin’s remarkable body of work and its informed tradition, we’re glad we kept collating first-person accounts of the Far West.
 Primary data are a window to events, and can be confirmed or tempered by other sound witnesses and records.

 Nicholson Baker describes how historic data are photographed, access to the new microforms or facsimile files is maintained, and sources are conserved in Double Fold: Libraries and the Assault on Paper (New York: Random House, 2000).
-Some libraries ‘de-accession’ historic volumes after photographing them, or anytime they have unneeded copies. (‘De-accession’, like its equally inbred cousin ‘deselection’, is librarian Newspeak for ‘discard’.)
+Some libraries ‘de-accession’ historic volumes after photographing them, or anytime they have unneeded copies. (‘De-accession’, like its equally inbred cousin ‘deselection’, is librarian Newspeak for ‘discard’.
+Used as a verb, we swear.
+Most literate humanoids would call it weeding, as one weeds a garden.)
 Many libraries offer their discards to other libraries, non-profit organizations, and private parties before sending them to pulp mills for recycling.
 But brokers rescue some volumes and list them in digital stores through portals like BookFinder.com.
 We recently found a handsomely rebound surplus set of Bartlett (1854) from the Boston Public Library, through such an independent bookseller.
 The more source materials in circulation — whether privately-held hard copies or public electronic facsimiles — the easier it is to reconstruct events and test explanations.

 ceremonial shirt, in John G. Bourke, “The Medicine-Men of the Apache,” in the Ninth Annual Report of the Bureau of Ethnology of the Smithsonian Institution for the years 1887-1888 (Washington, D. C.: Government Printing Office, 1892), f590.